What are the different types of woodworking plane?

 Another way of categorising planes is by the materials they are made from wood, metal or a combination of the two.

 Metal planes are constructed entirely of metal, except for the handles, which are usually made of hardwood.
 See What are metal hand planes made of?

 Wooden planes are usually made entirely of wood except for their irons, but in some cases, they have metal clamps to hold the blade and metal mechanisms for adjusting the blade.
 See What are wooden hand planes made of?

 Transitional Hand Planes

 Transitional planes are the half-way house between wooden planes and advanced metal planes.
 A transitional plane has a wooden body with a metal casting set into it, and usually metal parts to hold and adjust the blade.

 Infill planes have metal bodies filled with very dense hardwood on which the metal blade rests and from which the handles are formed.

-They were typically of English or Scottish manufacture and are prized for their ability to smooth difficult-grained woods when set very finely
+They were typical of English or Scottish manufacture and are prized for their ability to smooth difficult-grained woods when set very finely.

 Today, metal planes are the ones most commonly sold and used.
 However, wooden planes are still manufactured and are quite widely available.

 Transitional planes and infill planes are now mostly collector’s items, although some enthusiasts are still using them.
 A few specialist manufacturers still make them, and some dedicated woodworkers actually make their own.